35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Shopping for souvenirs in Antigua

-In Antigua, you will find a lot of shopping temptations, from street vendors to artisan markets and shops there are thousands of things that you can buy and take home as Guatemalan souvenirs.
-Here I am sharing a few.
+In Antigua, you will find a lot of shopping temptations, from street vendors to artisan markets and shops.
+There are thousands of things that you can buy and take home as Guatemalan souvenirs.
+Among street food, my favorite ones are the cart that sells fresh fruit and the one that carries around all sorts of nuts, they are so colorful and call your attention with a bell.

 19. Nim Pot